jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 #### Gateway

 The gateway value is your networks default router.
-This value is literally the gateway to your network.
+This value is literally the gateway in and out of your network.
 Usually this IP address ends in a .1 or a .254, but does not have to.

 #### DNS